consiglionazionaledellericerche/jscontact-tools/README.md

 2. A card (i.e. vCard, xCard, jCard) is converted into a JSCardGroup object if it includes a KIND property set to `group`, otherwise into a JSCard object.

-3. A group card without members is converted into a card where the KIND property is set to `org`.

-4. The card components (i.e. properties, parameters or values) considered in the [RFCs](#rfcs) are matched.
+3. The card components (i.e. properties, parameters or values) considered in the [RFCs](#rfcs) are matched.

-5. An unmatched property is converted into a topmost JSCard/JSCardGroup member with prefix `ietf.org/rfc6350`
+4. An unmatched property is converted into a topmost JSCard/JSCardGroup member with prefix `ietf.org/rfc6350`

-6. An extension property is converted into a topmost JSCard/JSCardGroup member with prefix defined by the configuration property `extensionPrefix`.
+5. An extension property is converted into a topmost JSCard/JSCardGroup member with prefix defined by the configuration property `extensionPrefix`.

-7. Validation is performed before conversion if the configuration property `cardToValidate` is set to `true`.
+6. Validation is performed before conversion if the configuration property `cardToValidate` is set to `true`.

-8. Default values for the configuration properties are:
+7. Default values for the configuration properties are:

     -  `extensionsPrefix = "extension/"`
     -  `cardToValidate = true`

-9. Where a language is required to represent a localization and the language is not specified, `en` is used by default.
+8. Where a language is required to represent a localization and the language is not specified, `en` is used by default.

-10. Regardless of their positions inside the card, properties mapped as Anniversary objects appear in the following order:
+9. Regardless of their positions inside the card, properties mapped as Anniversary objects appear in the following order:

     1. BDAY (BIRTHDATE)
     2. DEATHDAY (DEATHDATE)
     3. ANNIVERSARY

-11. Regardless of their positions inside the card, properties mapped as PersonalInfo objects appear in the following order:
+10. Regardless of their positions inside the card, properties mapped as PersonalInfo objects appear in the following order:

     1. HOBBY
     2. INTEREST
     3. EXPERTISE

-12. Regardless of their positions inside the card, properties mapped as online Resource objects appear in the following order:
+11. Regardless of their positions inside the card, properties mapped as online Resource objects appear in the following order:

     1. SOURCE
     2. IMPP